Kenka Bancho: Badass Rumble is the North American localized version of Kenka Bancho 3: Zenkoku Seiha.

 Gameplay revolves around being able to "fight practically anyone" in the city, with the aim being to beat the other banchos to earn their loyalty, territory, and special moves over the course of a week.
 However, the game is open-ended and allows the player to wander the city and do as they please.

-Though the player is a bancho, they are not specifically a bully or a criminal, participating primarily in consensual brawls.
+Though the player is a bancho, they are not necessarily a bully or a criminal; seeking out consensual brawls is the primary goal for any respectable bancho.
 Attacking bystanders, destroying property, using weapons, and being a wimp are frowned upon.

 The player can customize Takashi's hairstyle, clothing, facial hair, and fighting style over the course of the game.
 The game also features two-player ad-hoc co-op.